The Whitevale Heritage Conservation District was established to ensure the preservation and enhancement of the special character of Whitevale.

 Q. Who determines whether my proposal is OK?
 What happens if I disagree?
 After all, beauty is in the eye of the beholder.

-A. The Heritage legislation, together with the City of Pickering's policies with respect to processing permits, provides for checks and balances to ensure that every applicant is given every opportunity to obtain approval.
-Planning Staff in the City will review the application, along with representatives from the Heritage Pickering Advisory Committee.
+with representatives from the Heritage Pickering Advisory Committee.
 If there are no concerns, the Heritage District Permit will be issued without further review.
 If there are areas of concern or suggestions, you will be contacted by Planning Staff, who will endeavour to resolve any issues with you.
 Most applications will be dealt with this way.

 On occasions where there are unresolved issues after review by Planning Staff and the Heritage Pickering Advisory Committee, the application is forwarded to Council for consideration.
 Where Council does not approve the issuance of the Heritage District Permit, the applicant may appeal to the Ontario Municipal Board.